Contact Us

 Manage paid media for game launches

-Paid campaigns for a new game can drive both direct installs and a clear uplift in organic downloads when players search for the title after seeing an ad.
-A focused launch push helps you capture attention in a crowded store and turn awareness into measurable user growth.
+Paid media for a new game launch should drive both direct installs and a clear uplift in organic downloads, as many players see an ad and then search for the title themselves.
+Treat launch campaigns as a way to win attention in crowded stores and turn that awareness into measurable user growth.

 In brief

-• Track both direct paid installs and shifts in organic share, retention, and revenue per download.
-A well‑run launch can lift organic installs by several percentage points and keep them higher even after spend slows or stops, while maintaining healthy player quality.
+• Monitor changes in organic share, retention, and revenue per download before, during, and after the campaign.
+A successful launch can lift organic installs by several percentage points while keeping player quality and monetization stable or improving.

 What to do